bitfinance-ecosystem/staking-dashboard/frontend/README.md

 $ npx @capacitor/cli sync ios
 ```

-3. This will open Xcode with Lunie loaded
+3. This will open Xcode with BitFinance staking app loaded
 ```bash
 $ npx @capacitor/cli open ios
 ```

-Once Xcode is open, just click the Play button to run Lunie on your preferred Simulator or Device.
+Once Xcode is open, just click the Play button to run BitFinance staking app on your preferred Simulator or Device.

 ## Release

-Lunie has a automated release process.
+BitFinance staking app has a automated release process.
 Every night the CI creates a new release PR.
 To release manually, run

 ```bash
 yarn release